An equivariant compactification for adjoint reductive group schemes: Compactification for split adjoint reductive group schemes

 \begin{corollary} The sheaf $\mathcal{X}$ is an $S$-algebraic space. \end{corollary}

-\begin{proof} By \Cref{graphproperty}, the corollary then follows from a result due to Artin, which says that the quotient of an algebraic space with respect to an fppf relation is again an algebraic space, see \cite[corollaire~(10.4)]{Champsalgebrique} or \cite[04S6]{stacks-project}. \end{proof}
+\begin{proof} By a result due to Artin which says that the quotient of an algebraic space with respect to an fppf relation is again an algebraic space (see \cite[corollaire~(10.4)]{Champsalgebrique} or \cite[04S6]{stacks-project}), we are reduced to showing that the two $S$-morphisms are flat and locally of finite presentation, where again we implicitly identify the target of the projection $\pr_{456}$ with $ G\times\overline{\Omega}\times G$ by switching the last two coordinates.